graceli01/BDAportfolio/README.md

   + final model chosen based on performance of R-Square and RASE
 + Business Suggestions based on Analysis

-Please check out the slide if you want to know more details about this project!
+Please check out the [slide](https://github.com/graceli01/BDAportfolio/blob/58b2441b862f0d645ee8416c362ea01b044def66/Seoul%20Biking%20Sharing%20Project.pdf) if you want to know more details about this project!
 Visualizations and business suggestions are presented in the slide. 😊

 ---
 ### 💬 Feel Free to reach out to me by emailing **graceli.w01@gmail.com** if you have any questions or concerns!
+### I also involved in other projects that are more aligned with marketing analysis, check out here!
 <br>